 4 Best Practices For Project Request Management Using SharePoint

-With fewer resources, tighter deadlines, and more uncertainty, making informed, objective decisions about the project pipeline is critical.
+With fewer resources, tighter deadlines, and more uncertainty, making informed decisions about the project pipeline is critical.

-Out-of-the-box, BrightWork comes pre-populated with a simple process to track project requests from Draft to Approval and Project Site Creation.
+BrightWork includes a project request template to track project requests from Draft to Approval and Project Site Creation for SharePoint On-Premises.

 Keep reading for best-practice tips for Project Request Management on SharePoint.

 1. Define your process

 Start by outlining your ideal process on paper.
 You will need to decide things like:

 - What defines a project in your organization?

 - Is there going to be a committee to approve projects?
 And if so, who is going to be on it?

 - What information is needed on the request intake form?